sanjeetbhatti/sanjeetbhatti.github.io/README.md

 ## Work Experience
 **Instructor @ Saskatoon Industry Education Council** (_October 2024 – December 2024_)
 - Taught a game development course to grade 10-12 students as a GameOn!
 Bootcamp instructor in the Fall term
-- Prepared and delivered teaching material, quizzes, and course activities; and supported students with their development and troubleshooting
+- Prepared and delivered teaching materials, quizzes, and course activities; supported students with their game development and troubleshooting

 **Mentor @ Canada Learning Code** (_October 2018 – Present_)
 - Mentored hundreds of learners from all age groups and educational backgrounds on various computer science topics and programming languages (in-person and online Canada-wide workshops).